-There is no “minor” DUI offense in Florida, and a DUI does not have to involve drinking alcohol.
+There is no “minor” DUI offense in Palm Beach Gardens, or anywhere in Florida for that matter, and a DUI does not have to involve drinking alcohol.
 You could be charged with DUI for being under the influence of drugs, including over-the-counter or prescription medications.

 Whether it's your first DUI arrest or your fifth, a conviction can affect all areas of your life.
 Not only could you lose your license and be unable to get to work, but you could also end up with a felony conviction on your record.
 The following are some of the civil sanctions and criminal penalties for a first time DUI conviction in Florida: